 The confirmation of the Order would enable the implementation of the Order Scheme (subject to discharge of routine pre-commencement conditions and obligations and reserved matter approvals) which would facilitate the creation of a wide range of economic, social and environmental benefits that would improve the well-being of the Order Land and surrounding area.

 There are no planning impediments to the implementation of the Order Scheme.
 I have considered the planning conditions and planning obligations and do not consider them to be unusual for a scheme of this type.
 I believe that they are capable of being discharged so as to allow for timely commencement.
-The Order Scheme is also being implemented by the chosen Developer (Lovell Partnerships), which has a proven track record of delivering similar development, as set out in the evidence of [ X]
+The Order Scheme is also being implemented by the chosen Developer (Lovell Partnerships), who have a proven track record of delivering similar development, as set out in the evidence of Mr Tucker’s evidence.
+The Developer is pursuing a Minor Material Amendment reflecting adjustments to the approved parameters under the Outline Planning Permission which is not unusual.
+Good progress is being made with both this MMA and reserved matters application to be submitted mid this year with determination end of the year.
+This is entirely in accordance with the Developer’s fast and committed programme.

 The Council has a clear view of how it intends to use the Order Land: Planning Permission has been granted for the development of [ X date].
-In my view, there are no physical or legal impediments that would prevent development of the land, if the Order is confirmed.
+To my knowledge, there are no physical or legal impediments that would prevent development of the land, if the Order is confirmed.

 The proposed development of the site for the purposes of the Order Scheme is in accordance with the development plan as a whole.